empassion-health/terminology/README.md

 # Terminology

-This repo is the source of truth for all terminology datasets maintained in the Tuva Project.
+This is the Tuva Project's Terminology Repository, a single source of truth for all terminology datasets used and maintained by the Tuva Project.
 For more detailed information and a summary of all terminology datasets that ship with the Tuva Project, check out our [Terminlogy Docs site](https://thetuvaproject.com/docs/terminology).

-For more info about the Tuva Project check out our [docs](http://thetuvaproject.com/)
+Knowledge Base:
+- Check out the [catalog](https://thetuvaproject.com/docs/terminology) of all terminology sets included in this repository

 ## Getting Started
 Complete the following steps to configure the package to run in your environment.